 Cigar Life Guy: Tell us a little about the Molon Labe Portfolio.

-We have a Dominican line.
-We have an Ecuadorian Connecticut with Dominican binder and filler that we grow in Tamboril on our farm.
+We have a Dominican line, and an Ecuadorian Connecticut with Dominican binder and filler that we grow in Tamboril on our farm.
 We have an Ecuadorian Habano with a Dominican binder and filler that we grow in the Dominican Republic.
 Then we have a San Andres Maduro that we also grow in the Dominican Republic.
 We released those in a toro and robusto.
-Then we created a mini figurado in a Habana and Maduro which is unlike anything on the market.
+Then we created a mini figurado in a Habana and Maduro, unlike anything on the market.
 It’s very similar to the Short Story in looks, but we have it in a Maduro, which is unusual.

 Coffee, Cigars, and Spirits